Ōtautahi Christchurch Is The Ultimate Mountain Bikers Playground

 Bottle Lake Forest Park

 Bottle Lake’s walking and biking trails cut through an extensive pine plantation 15 minutes north of the CBD.
 It’s a working forest so trails regularly change as trees are planted or harvested creating little surprises for regular riders.
-The six green trails create a 10km inner loop and a 16-19km outer loop.
-A regular spot for families with kids or those wanting to build their fitness with some laps through the forest.
+The 11 green trails are a regular spot for families with kids or those wanting to build their fitness with some laps through the forest.

 Difficulty: Easy